colin-acerbi/tarkov-maze-solver/README.md

-# Project Title

-Tarkov ARG Maze Solver
+# Tarkov ARG Maze Solver

 ## Description
 This script uses Selenium to search the Escape From Tarkov arrs.host ARG maze in an attempt to find any hints or encryption keys.